CS203-OpenJio/OpenJio/README.md

 Great!
 Our backend application is now running on http://localhost:8080.
 You should be able to navigate our application as intended!

 ## Running our unit and integration tests (optional)

-This database.
+We will be using a second database to run our integration tests.
+Remember to check that your port `3307` does not have any applications running as we will be using it to run this mySQL instance with Docker Compose.

 Ensure your Spring Boot application has stopped running first and that you have Docker installed in your computer.
-Next, run the following commands.
+Next, run the following commands:
 ```bash
 # change directory into backend if you haven't
 cd jio